De Veritate

 De Veritate, prout distinguitur a revelatione, a verisimili, a possibili, et a falso is the major work of Edward Herbert, 1st Baron Herbert of Cherbury.
-He published it in 1624 on the advice of Grotius.
+He published it in 1624 on the advice of Hugo Grotius.

 Overview

 De Veritate combines a theory of knowledge with a partial psychology, a methodology for the investigation of truth, and a scheme of natural religion.
-The author's method is prolix and often far from clear; the book is no compact system, but it contains the skeleton and much of the soul of a complete philosophy.
+The author's method is prolix and often far from clear, but does contain the skeleton and much of the soul of a complete philosophy.
 Giving up all past theories as useless, Herbert professedly endeavours to constitute a new and true system.
 Truth, which he defines as a just conformation of the faculties with one another and with their objects, he distributed into four classes or stages: